What you should know about gloves

 If your fingers get cold, you lose sensitivity and the risk of injuries increases.
 Therefore, choose lined gloves that can keep your hands warm and dry.
 Winter gloves come in many different types, and you should choose based on whether you work outdoors or with cold objects in refrigerated/freezer environments.
 If working outdoors, it may be a good idea for the gloves to also be waterproof.

-Chemical gloves are divided into types C, B, and A. Type C offers the lowest protection and is typically a disposable glove.
-Types B and A are more robust chemical gloves that provide better protection.
+Chemical gloves are divided into type C, B, and A. Type C offers the lowest protection and is typically a disposable glove.
+Type B and A are more robust chemical gloves that provide better protection.
 Regardless of which glove you choose, it is important that the glove is approved for the specific chemical you work with.
 Additionally, chemical gloves may be tested for protection against bacteria/fungi and viruses.

 When working with vibrating or rotating tools, there is a high risk of nerve damage in the hands and arms.